Three Ways to Integrate Active Directory with Your Saas Applications

 Option 1: Independent Integrations with AD

 Some of the largest and most established SaaS applications offer their own AD integration tool, or they expose an API that allows you to develop a custom integration with Active Directory yourself.
-Google Apps, Microsoft Online Services, and Salesforce.com are all prominent examples of this approach, and all have notable issues.
+Google Workspace, Microsoft Azure AD, and Salesforce. com are all prominent examples of this approach.
+And all have notable issues.

-Google Apps Directory Sync provides one-way pushing of users from Active Directory into a Google Apps account.
+Google Cloud Directory Sync provides one-way pushing of users from Active Directory into a Google Workspace account.
 It presents a flexible way to define which users (and user attributes) are imported.
-However, the setup and administration is completely separate from the Google Apps administration console, which forces admins to manage this from a locally installed utility instead.
-There is no concept of ongoing synchronization (synchronization must be implemented manually), and more important, this tool does not support single sign-on.
-To provide SSO, organizations must use yet another third-party solution, which results in two separate administration models and user stores for SSO and user management.
+However, the setup and administration is completely separate from the Google Suite administration console, which forces admins to manage this from a locally installed utility instead.
+There is no concept of ongoing synchronization (synchronization must be implemented manually), and more importantly, this tool does not support single sign-on.
+To provide SSO, organizations must use yet another thirdparty solution, which results in two separate administration models and user stores for SSO and user management.

-Microsoft Office 365 Directory Synchronization also provides one-way pushing of users from Active Directory into Office 365.
-Administrators can use this tool to both provision and de-provision users in Office 365 when they are added or removed from Active Directory.
-Similar to the Google Apps tool, it is decoupled from the primary administration experience and managed via the onpremises utility.
-It also does not provide SSO, again resulting in two separate administration models and user stores.
+Microsoft Azure AD Connect also provides one-way pushing of users from Active Directory into Azure AD.
+Administrators can use this tool to both provision and deprovision users in Azure AD (Microsoft 365) when they are added or removed from Active Directory.
+Similar to the Google Workplace tool, it is decoupled from the primary administration experience and managed via the on-premises utility.
+It also does not provide SSO, again resulting in two separate administration models and user stores

 The downsides of integrating AD with these vendor-specific options are clear.
 At a minimum, organizations must install and maintain tools from each vendor.
 However if those tools are not available, organizations must develop their own vendor-specific solution.
 Even after you’ve developed and installed these solutions you’re left with a portfolio of technologies that must be maintained across all of your SaaS applications, which increases IT costs.